 What are cookies?

 We use Google Analytics cookies to collect information about visitor behaviour on our website.
 Google Analytics is a tool that helps website owners to measure how users interact with website content.
+This allows us to improve your user experience.
 Cookies “remember” what a user has done on previous pages / interactions with the website, for example what pages you visit, how long you are on the website, how you got here and what you click on.
 This data is collected via Google Analytics cookies in the pages of our website and is not tied to personally identifiable information.
-Google Analytics cookies do not store any personal information about our website users.

 Google Analytics sets the following first party cookies: